Santiam Pass Ski Patrol

 The Santiam Pass Ski Patrol is a volunteer, non-profit group organized to assist the skiing public by providing rescue, first-aid, and promoting safe skiing.

 Available positions with the patrol include skiing and non-skiing classifications.
 Alpine, Nordic, and Snowboarding fall under the skiing classification.
-The Auxiliary position can be filled by any qualified person independent of their skiing ability.
+The Base Patroller position can be filled by any qualified person independent of their skiing ability.

-If you are interested in learning how to be a ski patroller simply send an e-mail now to The Santiam Pass Patrol Recruiter (click here).
+If you are interested in learning how to be a ski patroller simply send an e-mail Santiam Pass Patrol Recruiter.
 You will be contacted at a later date and given a detailed plan that will enable you to patrol after successfully completing your training.
 We also have an Application (click here) that you can mail to the patrol if you would like

 Requirements: